Fladolcetta/DnD/README.md

 # Dungeons and Dragons Character Helper
 A fun little project to experiment with different technologies to learn web development.
 Using Dungeons and Dragons as a mechanism to show off the different technologies.

+## Setup
+ 1. Open you Mac.
+ 2. Pull this repo.
+ 3. Open a terminal.
+ 4. Type `make setup`
+ 5. Open Docker Desktop
+ 6. Go to "Settings>>Kubernetes>>Enable Kubernetes>>Apply and Restart"

 ## Features
  - Dice Roller
  - Character Generator